zentus/has-falsey/README.md

 ## has-falsey

-Takes an array, and returns true if it contains one or more falsey items
+Takes an array, returns true if it contains one or more falsey items, otherwise returns false.

 ### Installation
 ```bash